 Many of us love our jobs, and many of us simply don’t.
 So if you’ve always dreamt of setting up a deluxe camping, glamorous, luxurious, cool camping or glamping business then there are many opportunities out there just for you.
 All you need is a little business know how, an imagination, some courage, a plan to discover your path and some glamping business essentials.
 So if you want to leave the day job behind and move onto something else that really lights your fire, here’s how you can decide what’s right for you.

 Luxury or luxe camping is not just about yurts, tipis and safari tents.
 It now becoming as big as our imaginations and is fast becoming one of the most intriguing genres of alternative tourism, and one of the most exciting new businesses to get involved in.
 Glamping sites aim to melt into the landscape be as environmentally friendly as possible and yet still provide unique spaces to pamper relax, refresh, regenerate and inspire its visitors.
+Now they are becoming a refreshing and unique reality if you are setting up a campsite.

 Cool camping and glamping holidays are becoming more popular now that families are cutting back on certain luxuries, and with the holiday chaos felt after volcano ash clouds, airport strikes, freak weather and natural disasters, many people are deciding to stay closer to home, or at least to have a greater number of their holidays there.
 The buzz word of course is camping ‘staycations’.
 In the UK alone Visit England reported an 11% increase in this type of trip in Great Britain in 2011.
 This may not seem like much, but it is when you consider most other tourist businesses are in decline then it’s quite a bit of growth.
 However, just because families are cutting back on their spending doesn’t mean they don’t want to experience something a bit special or unique.